boxyhq/website/guides/jackson/express.md

 ### Add route to handle the callback

-Add the to handle the redirect endpoint which will handle the callback after a user has authenticated.
+Add the route to handle the redirect endpoint which will handle the callback after a user has authenticated.
 This endpoint should exchange the authorization code with the authenticated user's profile.

 <Tabs>
 <TabItem value="01" label="With Tenant and Product" default>